-To ensure the programme's learning objectives and goals can be achieved, and that the teaching methods work, you can see below precisely which programme elements require active attendance along with the respective rules for this active attendance:
+To ensure the programme's learning objectives/goals can be achieved and that the corresponding teaching methods work, programme elements which require active attendance are listed below with the respective rules for this active attendance:

-- hand-in/presentation of assignments/projects - compulsory attendance in terms of physical presence
+- hand-in/presentation of assignments/projects and - compulsory attendance in terms of physical presence

-ACTIVE ATTENDANCE ON THE MULTIMEDIA DESIGN PROGRAMME MEANS:
+ACTIVE ATTENDANCE ON THE BACHELOR PROGRAMME IN DIGITAL CONCEPT DEVELOPMENT INCLUDES:

-Compulsory attendance at external lectures and company visits.
+Compulsory attendance for teaching, project work, external lectures and company visits.

 If the student is prevented from meeting due to illness, the student must notify student administration.